-The engine starter motor is designed to deliver high horsepower for only very short periods of time.
+The engine starter motor is designed to deliver high horsepower for very short periods of time.
 Avoid operation for more than 15 seconds at a time.
 Allow at least one minute for cooling between start attempts.
-Due to its high horsepower, this motor builds up considerable heat and can be permanently damaged with prolonged use.
+This motor builds up considerable heat and can be permanently damaged with prolonged use.
 If it does not operate, check the battery charge and all direct wiring for shorts or loose connections.
-The starter can be damaged in stem drive models if excess bilge water is allowed to come in contact with it.
+The starter can be damaged in sterr drive models if excess bilge water is allowed to come in contact with it.
 Automatic bilge pumps are recommended for boats left in open moorage.

-Bilge Blower
+Bilge Blowe

-Stern drive models are equipped with a bilge blower that removes fumes from the engine compartment and draws fresh air into the compartment through the deck vents.
+Your boat is equipped with a bilge blower that removes fumes from the engine compartment and draws fresh air into the compartment through the deck vents.